jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     variable_0

-  and the terminal shows a NameError_
+  and the terminal shows NameError_

   .. code-block::